-This is worth a visit!
+This is worth a visit and should top anyone’s list of what to see in Mexico City!
 The museum is spectacular and what makes it even better is you’re seeing some of the most notable artists in history for just a few dollars.

 Right around the corner of Barrio Alameda is also a fabulous place to find quick and delicious eats under the tents.
 We had a killer gordita here, but there are tons of options for heavenly super cheap eats.
 Don’t miss out!